Aliisa Neige Barriere: the reality of connecting with people through music is very powerful

 I’m always fascinated by this feeling of form the conductor has, how in temporal perspective they treat a piece of 5 minutes, a piece of 45 minutes.
 How do you spread you attention and your energy through time and keep us, the audiences, aware of the form of the piece?

 As long as it is clear in your own head, then you can communicate it, that’s the first step.
-It doesn’t need to be verbal, verbalized to the musicians at any stage, but just as long as it’s clear in your own head, then, I think there always has to be some kind of arch throughout a piece.
+It doesn’t need to be verbalized to the musicians at any stage, but just as long as it’s clear in your own head; I think there always has to be some kind of arch throughout a piece.

 Could you compare music schools of New York, Oslo, Paris and Helsinki from your vantage point of having studied in many places?

 These institutions have different cultures, and I’ve learned to appreciate what I find in all of them.
 In France there’s a bit of a culture of pushing people down to try and make them work harder.
 When I arrived to New York, that was a bit of a culture shock because people and the general atmosphere are very enthusiastic, and that was quite surprising for me coming from France.
 At the same time in New York, people were sometimes over-encouraged when it was not necessarily deserved.
 All these young people couldn’t face confrontation at all, and you could not give them objective feedback.
-So, in a way I feel very lucky that France made me build resistance to critique.
+So, in a way I feel that France made me build resistance to critique, which probably became one of my strengths; question always is at which price.

 Аfter having spent years in diﬀerent countries, have you become a global citizen?
 Could you have easily started work in one of the US orchestras or maybe in a European orchestra, do you feel open to new countries after studying in diﬀerent places?